 Withdrawals

-While prepaid tuition plans are restricted for use with costs specific to the colleges or universities which sponsor the plans or in the states that sponsor the plans, withdrawals from college savings plans can generally be used at any eligible college or university.
-College savings plans may also be used to cover the cost of the purchase of most computer technology or related equipment and services, such as Internet access.
-However, if you withdraw money from a college savings plan and do not use it on an eligible college expense, you will typically be subject to income tax and an additional 10% federal tax penalty on any earnings.
+While prepaid tuition plans are restricted for use with costs specific to the colleges or universities that sponsor the plans or in the states that sponsor the plans, withdrawals from education savings plans can generally be used at any eligible college or university.
+Education savings plans may also be used to cover the cost of the purchase of most computer technology or related equipment and services, such as Wi-Fi access for college expenses only.
+However, if you withdraw money from an education savings plan and do not use it on an eligible college expense, you will typically be subject to income tax and an additional 10% federal tax penalty on any earnings.
 The distribution may also be subject to state tax, depending on your state of residence.

-Additional changes were made to the plans after the Congress passed the SECURE Act, which was signed on Dec.
-20, 2019.
+Additional changes were made to the plans after Congress passed both the SECURE Act, which was signed on Dec.
+20, 2019, and the SECURE Act 2.0, signed Dec.
+23, 2022.

 - Withdraw up to $10,000 from their plan to pay down qualified student loans penalty-free—with conditions.
 The first is that the $10,000 maximum is a lifetime limit for a beneficiary and each sibling.
 This means a family with two children can take out a maximum of $20,000 to pay down their student loans.
 Secondly, plan holders cannot claim any student loan interest deductions paid with this money.